 While a number of databases allow citation searching today, Web of Science (now a product of Clarivate Analytics, formerly part of Thomson Reuters) was the original citation index tool.
 It covers all disciplines, but is strongest in STEM subjects where journals are the predominant form of cited literature.

 UT-Austin users can access the Web of Science citation indexes back to 1900.

 Sometimes you'll run across a mysterious reference, and you won't be able to determine what it's referring to.
 By searching that reference as a "cited reference" in Web of Science, you may find other, more complete citations that might solve the mystery.
-It doesn't matter how old the mystery item is -- if someone has cited it it will show up in the Citation Index.
+It doesn't matter how old the mystery item is, or what kind of publication it was -- if someone has cited it since 1900 it will show up in the Citation Index.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.